AmgharAbdelkarim/Application-Ecommerce/README.md

 # E-commerce Apllication.

 ## Introduction
-thi is an Ecommerce Application Develop with React(TypeScript) & ExpressJs
+this is an Ecommerce Application Develop with React(TypeScript) & ExpressJs

 ## Usage